 Commendations are similar to Statements of Concern, the difference is Affiliate Assembly Delegates nominate outstanding programs and events deserving of recognition at the national level.
 Receiving validation and praise at the national level for successful programs or events that follow the mission and principles of AASL is a powerful advocacy tool.

 Statement of Commendation Process

 The Statement of Commendation process is very similar to the Statement of Concern process.

-After reviewing the commendation for complete information, the Director-Elect submits it to the Affiliate Assembly Chair.
+After reviewing the commendation for complete information, the Representative submits it to the Affiliate Assembly Chair.

 At ALA Annual Conference, the Affiliate Assembly Executive Committee reviews commendations submitted.
 The leadership votes and the commendations meeting the criteria of a "program or event recognized" and "aligning with AASL's guidelines, mission, and principles" are forwarded to the Affiliate Assembly for action.

 At Affiliate Assembly II, the assembly discusses the commendation and votes to forward the commendation to the AASL Executive Committee.